SelecTree: Tree Detail

 Erect or Spreading with a Low Canopy.

 Longevity 50 to 150 years.

-Leaves Linear, Gray Green, No Change, Evergreen.
+Leaves Linear, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 Lavender, Rose, White or Yellow.
 Flowers in Fall, Winter, Spring or Summer.
 Has perfect flowers (male and female parts in each flower).